Catalyzing Change: CI's New Role in the GEF Small Grants Program

 Building on a Legacy of Impact: CEPF’s Role

 At the heart of our approach to SGP 2.0 is the integration of lessons and expertise from the Critical Ecosystem Partnership Fund (CEPF).
-Since its inception in 2000, CEPF has been a game-changer in the global conservation landscape, supporting over 2,700 civil society organizations (CSOs) in conserving biodiversity hotspots across 112 countries, with over $418 million in resources mobilized.
-CI was a co-founder of CEPF along with the GEF and the World Bank.
+Since its inception in 2000, CEPF has supported over 2,700 civil society organizations (CSOs) in conserving biodiversity hotspots across 112 countries, with over $418 million in resources mobilized.
+CI was one of the co-founders of CEPF along with the GEF and the World Bank.
 It hosts the CEPF Secretariat and is one of the fund's seven global donors, along with l’Agence Française de Développement, the European Union, Fondation Hans Wilsdorf, the GEF, the Government of Japan and the World Bank.

 Biodiversity Hotspot Synergies:

-CEPF will build its 25 years of experience in conserving biodiversity hotspots to be part of the successful implementation of SGP 2.0.
+CEPF will build its 25 years of experience in conserving biodiversity hotspots to be part of the successful implementation of SGP.
 CI’s SGP grants will aim to capitalize on the methodology of CEPF grant-making, including using CEPF’s ecosystem profiles—stakeholder-driven analyses of the hotspots’ biodiversity and socio-economic conditions that serve as regional conservation strategies.
 This approach will ensure that grant-making priorities are demand-driven and contribute to global biodiversity goals.

 Regional Implementation Teams (RITs):

-CEPF’s hotspot-based RITs will play a crucial role in implementing SGP 2.0.
+CEPF’s hotspot-based RITs will play a crucial role in implementing SGP.
 These teams will work directly with CSOs to facilitate grant-making, build local capacity, and ensure projects align with both local and global conservation priorities.
 In countries where RITs are not present, CEPF’s Secretariat will support implementation through dedicated national coordinators.

 Capacity Building and Pathways for Growth:

-CEPF’s approach that combines biodiversity conservation with CSO capacity building will be central to SGP 2.0.
+CEPF’s approach that combines biodiversity conservation with CSO capacity building will be central to SGP.
 Small grants will serve as entry points for local organizations, with targeted training and mentoring programs helping them develop the skills and networks needed to scale their impact.
 For many grantees, SGP will be a stepping stone to larger, long-term grants from public funders, creating a seamless pathway for growth.

 Innovative Tools and Technology: